 How to Build It

-Heat olive oil in a 12-inch cast iron skillet over medium-high.
-Add the seitan cubes and cook without stirring for 2-3 minutes until browned on one side.
-Flip and brown the other side.
-Remove and set aside.
+Get the olive oil hot in a 12-inch skillet over medium-high heat.
+Add the seitan cubes and leave them alone for 2-3 minutes so one side browns properly, then flip and brown the other side the same way.
+Pull it out and set it aside for now.

 For more meatless skillet ideas, this shrimp and dumpling stir-fry works as a pescatarian alternative.